 Diyas literally put the light in this holiday of lights.
 Traditionally, they are made of clay and filled with oil.
 A cotton wick is immersed in the oil and lit.
 To make your own diya, simply mold some clay and add a small tea candle or tea light.
 Our favorite version of this craft comes from Little Passports.

 Rangolis are beautiful patterns, often made on an entryway floor or in a courtyard, and filled in with color.
 Traditional designs include flowers, birds, faces of Hindu deities, foliage, and geometric shapes.
 Died rice, colored powders, and flowers are used to fill in the patterns.
 Because those materials are widely available, everyone, regardless of class or status, can create a rangoli.
-Modern-day kids’ crafts often make use of rangoli coloring pages found on line.
-They can be filled in using colored sand, beans of various types, glitter, or died rice.
-(Click here or here for tips on dyeing rice.)
+You can easily make your own rangolis using spoons, cookie cutters, and other things you already have in your home.

 No bring-in-the-light season, or article about winter holidays, would be complete without mentioning Hanukkah.
 There are so many resources for Hannukah, it’s almost impossible to sort through them all, but I will share a few links we have found helpful over the years.

-If you’re looking for infant/toddler board books, I would recommend My First Chanukah by Tomie dePaola, who is simply masterful when it comes to writing about faith-based holidays and stories for kids.
+If you’re looking for infant/toddler board books, I would recommend My First Chanukah by Tomie dePaola, who is simply masterful in writing about faith-based holidays and stories for kids.
 Hanukkah, a Bright Baby Touch and Feel book by Roger Priddy, is another great option.

 There are also two books with flaps/tabs which give your kids a way to interact with the book as you read to them.
 The first is Hanukkah Lights by Ben Lakner.
 The second is Light the Menorah, published by Price Stern Sloan and illustrated by Jannie Ho.

 Making dreidels is another favorite Hanukkah craft.
-Check out these edible dreidels from Celebrations or this popsicle stick dreidel from Holidays Helper.
-You can also find on-line templates for making a 3-D paper dreidels.
+Check out these edible dreidels from Our Happy Tribe or this popsicle stick dreidel from Creative Jewish Mom.
+You can also find online templates for making 3D paper dreidels.
 Here’s one from Enchanted Learning.

 Latest posts by Vicki Garlock (see all)